Digital Filmmaking MFA Application Process

 3. Two letters of recommendation

-4. A portfolio of creative work: either visual—video, film work, or photographs (DVD preferred); or written—screenplays, stage plays, or fiction.
+4. A portfolio of creative work: either visual—video, film work, or photographs (links or files preferred); or written—screenplays, stage plays, or fiction.

-Materials may be submitted by e-mail to email@example.com or mailed to:
+Digital submissions are preferred.
+Materials may be submitted by e-mail to email@example.com or, if necessary, mailed to:

 Digital Filmmaking MFA Application